projectriff/riff/docs/riff_version.md

 ### Options inherited from parent commands

 ```
-      --kubeconfig path   path to a kubeconfig. (default "~/.kube/config")
+      --kubeconfig path   the path of a kubeconfig (default "~/.kube/config")
-      --master address    the address of the Kubernetes API server.
-Overrides any value in kubeconfig.
+      --master address    the address of the Kubernetes API server; overrides any value in kubeconfig
 ```

 ### SEE ALSO